This is how you check whether your security seals supplier is CTPAT compliant

 CTPAT dictates that a high security seal must be affixed to all loaded containers bound for the United States.
 All seals must meet or exceed the ISO 17712:2013 standard for high security seals.
 In this article CTPAT and its benefits will be explained shortly.
 Then ISO 17712:2013 standard’s implications for CTPAT compliant security seal suppliers will be discussed.
 Finally, this post describes how you can check whether your security seal supplier is CTPAT compliant.

-Being a CTPAT certified partner has several advantages.
+Being a certified partner has several advantages.
 For CTPAT certified carriers some important benefits include:

 Being a CTPAT partner offers various advantages for carriers

-CTPAT compliant security seal suppliers.
-What does this mean?
+CTPAT seal requirements.
+What does this mean for your supplier?

 CTPAT requires the use of ISO 17712:2013 certified high security seals for sealing cargo bound for the U.S. This standard requires independent confirmation in 3 areas: